Credit policy - how to design and apply an effective credit policy in your business

 Credit policies vary from company to company, but the above are good questions to ask yourself when designing your policy.
 A risk policy needs to be balanced against your company's risk appetite and the (perhaps) extra work involved in complying with the credit policy and framework.
 It is important that you identify your risk and that you are aware of the increased risk of having few customers with large amounts outstanding to you.

 Many companies choose to set a low credit limit for new customers.
-A limit that increases as the customer orders more products and pays on time.
+A limit that continuously increases as the customer orders more products and pays on time.
 Conversely, the credit limit could be lowered if the customer consistently pays late.
 Some customers may no longer need to be offered credit at all if their payment history does not justify this offer.

 You set the framework for your own risk policy.